W1nnkkkk/FileBackReaderGolang/README.md

-**This is a simple code to get the latest lines in go using terminal commands.**
+**This is a simple code to get the latest lines in go using terminal commands (WIN: Get-Content, LINUX: tail).**

 - If you want to get this code, use: